TrueWinter/simofa/README.md

 ### Git

-Your website repositories should be hosted on GitHub (or other Git service compatible with GitHub webhooks, such as Gitea).
+Your website repositories should be hosted on GitHub.
 Only user/pass authentication is accepted at the moment.
 The git repository is cloned to a temporary directory before being copied to the Docker container, so the container never receives your git credentials.

 Configure webhook to `{simofa_url}/public-api/deploy/website/{id}/github`, where `{id}` is the website ID and `{simofa_url}` is a publicly acessible URL for Simofa.
 Use the JSON content type, and the deploy token (generated when adding the website) as the secret.